TLC Innovation Grant

 Call for Proposals: Academic Year 2025-26

-The Call for Proposals for the Fall 2025 Innovation Grant is now closed.
-The deadline for submission was Wednesday, October 15th.
-Applications are currently under review, and decisions will be announced in early November.
+The Call for Proposals for the Spring 2026 Innovation Grant is now open.
+The deadline for submission is Friday, February 20th.

 The Teaching and Learning Center (TLC) Innovation Grant program is an internal funding opportunity supported by the Geneseo Foundation that provides resources for faculty and professional staff members.
 These grants support innovative pedagogical ideas from faculty and staff that advance the mission of the College and TLC, including supporting a learning culture that values and rewards teaching, facilitates reflective dialogue about pedagogy, supports the development of teaching as a practice and a scholarly activity, invites innovation in curricular development, and encourages the creation of diverse learning environments in which all students can excel.